-Datascape is a downloadable application which installs quickly and simple on Windows PCs.
-It lets you import data directly from Excel spreadsheets and CSV files (with options to link to SQL and soon NoSQL databases), and through a set of workspace and mapping templates and smart field mapping lets you get your data on the screen in a 3D environment as quickly as possible.
+Datascape v2 was a downloadable application which installed quickly and simply on Windows PCs.
+It let you import data directly from Excel spreadsheets and CSV files (with options to link to SQL and soon NoSQL databases), and through a set of workspace and mapping templates and smart field mapping let you get your data on the screen in a 3D environment as quickly as possible.

-Datascape lets the user map any field from the data onto any of the "features" associated with a plottable data point.
-At the most basic those features include:
+Datascape let the user map any field from the data onto any of the "features" associated with a plottable data point.
+At the most basic those features included: